openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 Per the [CPC charter section 5][], the voting CPC members are responsible for approving project charters and changes to them.

-Approval of the initial charter or changes to an existing charter will be requested by opening an issue requesting approval in the cross-project-council [repository][cpc repo].
+Approval of the initial charter or changes to an existing charter will be requested by [opening an issue](https://github.com/openjs-foundation/cross-project-council/issues/new?template=charter-approval.yml) requesting approval in the cross-project-council repository.
+This CPC issue should point to an open pull request for the proposed changes in the project's repository.

 The request is approved when:

 * There are no outstanding objections
 * There are two or more approvals by voting CPC members
 * The board has been consulted in the case of substantial changes
-* The issue has been open for at least 14 days
+* The PR has been open for at least 14 days

 ## Merging PRs into this Repository